Canadian Bankruptcy Law

 Federal Insolvency Law

-The Bankruptcy and Insolvency Act is the legislation that governs all federal laws regarding bankruptcy.
+The BIA (Bankruptcy and Insolvency Act) is the legislation that governs all federal rules and regulations regarding going bankrupt.

 Federal law also provides the CCAA (Companies’ Creditors Arrangement Act) which preserves the rights of creditors of certain businesses and corporations.